After attending virtual meetings, I think we can all agree: Trying to recreate live meetings on virtual platforms is a challenge.

 The results are awkward virtual meetings with no impact.
 They fall short because remote meetings are not online versions of live meetings.
 When we treat them as equals, we risk losing our audience and message.

 We don’t have a reason to believe that virtual meetings are going away anytime soon.
-Rather than attempt to recreate the live environment and producing subpar virtual meetings, we need to take optimize those features unique to the remote environment.
+Rather than attempt to recreate the live environment and produce subpar virtual meetings, we need to optimize those features unique to the remote environment.
 Virtual meetings can be an opportunity to redefine stale meeting culture and invigorate your team.

 The seven easy tips below can show how to make the most of the virtual experience.